nestipy/nestipy/README.md

 ## Support

 Nestipy is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support from the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestipy.com/support).
+If you'd like to join them, please [read more here].

 ## Stay in touch